vsa1920/Hangman-with-Transformers/README.md

 1) CanineHangmanPlayer.py: This file contains the backbone class for the agent.
 It can be initiated and trained using the methods defined inside it.
 2) hangman_data_generation.py: Given some words, generate the simulation states using Biased Random Sampling.

-The repository also includes a sample slideshow explaining the model called Hangman-Transformers.pdf
+The repository also includes a sample slideshow explaining the model called Hangman_Transformers.pdf